univention/univention-portal/frontend/README.md

 ## Node version

-We have seen various issues, esp. issues related to openssl with more recent versions of NodeJS.
+Aim to use the latest lts version of node.

-Currently it is recommended to use `nvm` to provide an older LTS version of NodeJS, e.g. 16.x.
+Consider to use `nvm` to install the version.

 See https://github.com/nvm-sh/nvm